What can I do with my scan?

-- Add notes or annotations for your reference later
+- Add helpful notes or images for your reference later

-- Export raw mesh as .obj file for use with third-party software
+- Export scan as .obj file to use with third-party 3D modeling software

 The Long Answer

 Using the measuring tool, you can take any measurement you need within seconds.
-Simply tap the ruler icon, then tap any two points to instantly get a measurement.
+Tap the ruler icon on the right-hand side, then tap any two spots on the scan to measure.

-We’ve even included some features to help take measurements.
-For instance, if you tap two opposing walls (that are parallel to each other), Canvas will automatically snap the measurement to be perfectly perpendicular (that way if you tap too high or too low, you will get the right measurement).
+We’ve also included some features to help take measurements.
+For instance, if you tap two opposing walls (that are parallel to each other), Canvas will automatically snap the measurement to be perfectly perpendicular (that way, if you tap too high or too low, you will get the right measurement).